 To get to this point, you need to gain a certain level of experience before you can qualify for this position (recruiters typically ask for 3-5 years of experience in product marketing).

-If you’re completely fresh, start off with entry-level positions, like product marketing intern.
+If you’re completely fresh, off with entry-level positions, like product marketing intern.
 You may also ask to volunteer if you’re unable to find any nearby-recruiters who are actively hiring.

 Furthermore, if you’ve been in a more traditional marketing position for a while now, there’s nothing stopping you from switching towards the product-side.